gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 procedure of invention was often to accept some such self-suggesting analogy and make the economic questions fit it..." (p.
 3).

+But to adopt such a mode of thought from say, physics, and apply it to economics, meant ignoring a central aspect of economic action: the uncertainty of the future.
+As Shackle put it:

+"the natural, inevitable and irremediable insufficiency of what is at any moment known was assumed away and largely neglected." (p.
+3).